inithin-03/My-Java-Practice/README.md

 # My-Java-Practice
-This repository includes problem solving and concepts in java.
+This repository includes problem solving with java and concepts of java.